lukso-network/docs/docs/guides/universal-profile/create-profile.md

 const PRIVATE_KEY = '0x...'; // add the private key of your EOA here (created in Step 1) const myEOA = web3.eth.accounts.privateKeyToAccount(PRIVATE_KEY);

-// Step 3.2 - Setup the lsp-factory
+// Step 3.2
-const lspFactory = new LSPFactory(
-  // L14 chain RPC endpoint
-  'https://rpc.l14.lukso.network',
-  {
-    // L14s chain Id
-    chainId: 22,
-    // We use our EOA's private key, to specify the EOA address that:
-    //   1) will deploy the UP
+// Initialize the LSPFactory with the L14 RPC endpoint and your EOA's private key, which will deploy the UP smart contracts const lspFactory = new LSPFactory( 'https://rpc.l14.lukso.network',
-    //   2) will be the UP owner
-    deployKey: PRIVATE_KEY, // or myEOA.privateKey
+  deployKey: PRIVATE_KEY,
-  },
 );

 // Step 3.3 - Deploy our Universal Profile
 async function createUniversalProfile() {
-  const deployedContracts = await lspFactory.LSP3UniversalProfile.deploy({
+  const deployedContracts = await lspFactory.UniversalProfile.deploy({
-    controllingAccounts: [myEOA.address], // our EOA will be controlling our UP
+    controllingAccounts: [PRIVATE_KEY], // our EOA that will be controlling the UP
     lsp3Profile: {
       name: 'My Universal Profile',
       description: 'My Cool Universal Profile',